 EstateGuru doesn’t offer a buyback guarantee policy but so far it didn’t lose any investors funds.
-Out of 800 issued loans, 42.2% have been already repaid and 2.4% are currently in default.
+Out of more than 1000 issued loans, 43.1% have been already repaid and 3.7% are currently in default.

 All loans are secured by real estate property.
 The average LTV (loan-to-value) ratio for the loans issued on the platform is at around 58%.
-In case of borrower default, it will take a while, but your funds would be recovered.
+In case of borrower default, it would take a while, but the invested funds would be recovered.

 - Launched: 2014